KshitijSangar217/eb2_Code-Pioneer-Find-reverse-of-a-number/README.md

 Type here: The main idea to find sum of digits can be divided in three steps.

-Step 1 — Isolate the last digit in number. lastDigit = number % 10.
+Step 1 : Isolate the last digit in number. lastDigit = number % 10.
 The modulo operator (%) returns the remainder of a divison. <br>
-Step 2 — Append lastDigit to reverse. reverse = (reverse * 10) + lastDigit.<br>
+Step 2 : Append lastDigit to reverse. reverse = (reverse * 10) + lastDigit.<br>
-Step 3-Remove last digit from number. number = number / 10.<br>
+Step 3 : Remove last digit from number. number = number / 10.<br>
-Iterate this process. while (number > 0)
+Step 4 : Iterate this process. while (number > 0)